vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/oe.rst

 Hi-C matrices, which can be approximated by a power law and forms an almost straight line in a log-log plot.

-To calculate the expected values of any Kai-C compatible matrix, you can use the ``fanc expected`` command:
+To calculate the expected values of any FAN-C compatible matrix, you can use the ``fanc expected`` command:

 .. argparse::